engrmahabub/wee/syntax/syntax.md

 ## Operator precedence

-!  has higest precedence
+!  has hugest precedence
-~  has the lowest precendence
+~  has the lowest precedence

 Precedence: { !, ∈, &, |, ~ }